jacksonlli/HumanSegmentation_PorjectQuarantine/README.md

-# HumanSegmentation_PorjectQuarantine
+# HumanSegmentation_ProjectQuarantine
- Segmentate each individual from a photo and export a png for each
+ Segmentate each individual from a photo and export as seperate pngs